utdata/icj-project-template/README.md

 **Layouts** and **partials** are parts of files used and extended elsewhere.

 - The layout `src/njk/_layouts/base.njk` is an example base template for a site.
-The idea is to build the framework of the site only once, even though you have many pages.
+The idea is to build the framework of the site only once, even though you might have many pages.
 - The layout `src/njk/_layouts/detail-book.njk` is a page that _extends_ the base layout, but then pulls in data.
-This example is configured with a powerful feature called "bake" that generate pages from a layout and data.
+This example is configured for a powerful feature of this project template called "bake" that generates pages from a layout and data.
 More on that below.
 - Files in `src/njk/_partials/` are snippets of code used by other layouts through a Nunjucks tag called _include_.
 This allows you to organize and reuse the same code throughout your site.

 It's important that these folders start with `_` so they are not processed as new HTML pages on your site.